nvf manual

 packages.${system}.my-neovim = customNeovim.neovim;

-# using the built neovim package
+# Example Home-Manager configuration using the configured Neovim package

 homeConfigurations = {